 What is Glossing in ASL?
-A Comprehensive Guide
+A thorough look

 Glossing in American Sign Language (ASL) is a crucial tool for understanding and analyzing signed language.
 It's essentially a written representation of signed utterances, providing a bridge between the visual-spatial modality of ASL and the linear structure of written language.
-This detailed guide will explore what glossing is, its purpose, different glossing conventions, how to gloss effectively, and common challenges faced by glossers.
+On top of that, this detailed guide will explore what glossing is, its purpose, different glossing conventions, how to gloss effectively, and common challenges faced by glossers.
 Understanding glossing is vital for students of ASL, researchers, interpreters, and anyone interested in the intricacies of signed languages.

 Introduction to ASL Glossing

 ASL glossing is the process of transcribing signed language into a written form.
-Unlike written English, which relies on a linear sequence of words, ASL uses a spatial and visual system.
-Glossing attempts to capture this multi-dimensional nature of ASL while maintaining a relatively straightforward and easily readable format.
+That said, unlike written English, which relies on a linear sequence of words, ASL uses a spatial and visual system.
 Think of it as a written "translation" but not a true translation in the sense of providing an equivalent in English.
-Instead, it aims to represent the form and meaning of the signs themselves.
+In real terms, glossing attempts to capture this multi-dimensional nature of ASL while maintaining a relatively straightforward and easily readable format.
+Here's the thing — instead, it aims to represent the form and meaning of the signs themselves.
 This is particularly important because a single sign in ASL can have multiple meanings depending on the context, facial expressions, and body language involved.

 The Purpose of Glossing